1894 Hong Kong plague: The Whitewash Brigade

-On May 11, legislation was passed to make the reporting of cases compulsory, and to allow authorities to enter houses to search for and remove infected persons for isolation.
-House-to-house inspection and disinfection was performed by the local garrison, the Shropshire Light Infantry.
+On May 11, legislation was passed to make the reporting of cases compulsory and to allow authorities to enter houses to search for and remove infected persons for isolation.
+House-to-house inspection and disinfection were performed by the local garrison, the Shropshire Light Infantry.
 The inspection and disinfection team was known as the "Whitewash Brigade", consisting of around 300 men and 8 officers.

-During an inspection, the occupants were given new clothes, and sent to temporary lodgings on Chinese boats anchored off Stonecutters Island or to government-hired buildings, including the Alice Memorial and Nethersole Hospitals.
+During an inspection, the occupants were given new clothes and sent to temporary lodgings on Chinese boats anchored off Stonecutters Island or to government-hired buildings, including the Alice Memorial and Nethersole Hospitals.
 Their own clothes and fabrics in the house would be sent to a steam disinfecting station.
 The house was then sprayed with a solution of perchloride of mercury or fumigated by chlorine gas, the floor and furniture cleaned with Jeyes Fluid and the walls lime-washed ("whitewashing").
 Household items suspected of being contaminated were burnt.

 Members of the Shropshire regiment became the first Europeans to be affected by the plague.
 At least one officer died to the disease.